blacklightpy/vaultofknowledge/World Building/Science and Engineering/Information and Communication Technology/DevOps/Containerization/Docker/Docker.md

 	- Unlike `CMD`, an `ENTRYPOINT` command does not get ignored by additional parameters that are specified in the `docker run` command.

 #### How `CMD` and `ENTRYPOINT` interact
-In the absence of an ENTRYPOINT, If the CMD has an executable, it
+In the absence of an ENTRYPOINT, If the CMD has an executable, it will be executed along with its parameters.
+If there is an ENTRYPOINT, the CMD parameters are passed to the ENTRYPOINT executable and parameters

+> [!NOTE]
+> - `exec` means executable
+> - `p1` and `p2` are parameters, for the executable
+> - `_cmd` suffix means from CMD
+> - `_entry` suffix means from ENTRYPOINT

 |                                                                | No ENTRYPOINT           | ENTRYPOINT exec_entry p1_entry (Shell Form) | ENTRYPOINT ["exec_entry", "p1_entry"] (Exec Form) |
 | -------------------------------------------------------------- | ----------------------- | ------------------------------------------- | ------------------------------------------------- |